 Pronouns are important.
 Using them appropriately can make a huge difference in the lives of trans and gender non-binary people.

-We have a long way to go if we want to reach true equality for LGBTQ+ people but making pronouns visible and accessible is a great starting point.
+We have a long way to go if we want to reach true equality for LGBTQ+ people but making pronouns in the workplace visible and accessible is a great starting point.

 So, if you want to know if you should put your pronouns in your bio, the answer is yes, absolutely.